Code-Institute-Submissions/ms4-england-cricket-tickets/readme_materials/testing.md

         - *Via the filter on the Tours page or the matches listed in the footer of each page, it will be easy for the user to quickly understand if there are any tours being featured that they have not seen before.*
     2. Login to the account that I have previously set up and see the information of the tickets I have purchased.
-        - *In the navbar, a user can login to the account that they have previously set up.
+        - *In the navbar, a user can log in to the account that they have previously set up.
 Then, there is an option to view their profile, then see their order history.
 From here, they can click on the order number and view the full details of the order.*
         <p><img src="order-history.jpg"></p>
     3. Change my saved details, for example if I have moved address or changed phone number.